 This course is designed to provide a capstone or conclusion to the Strategic Foresight and Entrepreneurship Concentration.
 The emphasis in this course is for students to develop the ability to create and grow a global venture.
-Students will apply the knowledge and skills acquired in their
+Students will apply the knowledge and skills acquired in their courses to the work environment using the business plan model.
+Along with the aspects and characteristics of global entrepreneurs and the global entrepreneurship process, concepts of creativity, innovation and opportunity analysis are discussed both in individual and corporate setting as are global ethics, corporate governance, social enterprise and entrepreneurship.

+Student will develop a specific business idea, then examine the discussed concepts and include political risk, market opportunity, and operating conditions of their international market destination.
+Business plan is developed using market research options, entry modes, resource allocation, financial projections, and overall strategy for new ventures.
 Prerequisites: All LDR Core (5000-level) Courses and LDR 6403, LDR 6423, LDR 6433, LDR 6443.
 Students must complete this course last in the MSL Program